pandas-dev/pandas/web/pandas/pdeps/0004-consistent-to-datetime-parsing.md

 - it would only help prevent bugs, not introduce any;
 - given the severity of bugs that can result from the current behaviour, waiting another 2 years until pandas 3.0.0 would potentially cause a lot of damage.

+Note that this wouldn't mean getting rid of ``dateutil.parser``, as that would still be used within ``guess_datetime_format``.
+With this proposal, however, subsequent rows would be parsed with the guessed format rather than repeatedly calling ``dateutil.parser`` and risk having it silently switch format

+Finally, the function ``from pandas._libs.tslibs.parsing import guess_datetime_format`` would be made public, under ``pandas.tools``.

+## Out of scope

+We could make ``guess_datetime_format`` smarter by using a random sample of elements to infer the format.

 ### PDEP History